How I Made $10k Predicting Which Studies Will Replicate

 - Generalizability.
 Lab experiments are replicated in other labs.

 Some papers were completely outside my understanding, and I didn't spend any time trying to understand them.
 Jargon-heavy cognitive science papers often fell into this category.
 I just gave a forecast close to the default and marked them as "low confidence" in my notes, then avoided trading them during the market round.
 On the other hand, sometimes I got the feeling that the jargon was just there to cover up bullshit (leadership studies, I'm looking at you) in which case I docked points for stuff I didn't understand.
-The epistemological problem of how to determine which jargon is legit or not is left as an exercise to the reader.
+The epistemological problem of how to determine which jargon is legit and which is not, is left as an exercise to the reader.

 The data from Replication Markets are still embargoed, so I can't give you any real examples.
 Instead, I have selected a couple of papers that were not part of the project but are similar enough.